|Anatomy, Physiology and

 The epithelial surface of the cornea is naturally “hydrophobic” (water-repelling).
 Therefore, for a tear layer to be able to remain on the corneal surface without rolling off, the “hydrophilic” (water-attracting) mucoid or mucin layer of the tear film is laid down onto the surface of the cornea by “goblet cells,” which are present in the bulbar conjunctiva.
 In turn, the lacrimal layer of the tear film, located above the mucoid layer, can defy gravity and remain on the front of the eye.

 A deficiency of any of the three layers of the tear film can lead to a “dry eye” or “bleary eye” condition, causing anything from mild eye irritation to severe pain.
 Interestingly, in some cases, excessive tearing or watering of the eyes can be a symptom of a dry eye condition.
-This is because when, for whatever reason, there is an inadequate normal tear layer on the eye, irritation results; this causes an overproduction of the lacrimal gland and a flooding of lacrimal fluid into the eye (“reflex tearing”).
+This is because when there is an inadequate normal tear layer on the eye, irritation results; this can cause an overproduction of the lacrimal gland and a flooding of lacrimal fluid into the eye (“reflex tearing”).
 When the eyes are too dry or too wet, vision can be adversely affected.

 Besides excessive tearing, symptoms associated with dry eyes can include the following: